We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 • Eliminate report duplication by different teams, as data is visible in both systems

-• Ensure your financial forecasts are more accurate by giving your sales team all pertinent financial information
+• Ensure your financial forecasts are more accurate by giving salespeople all pertinent financial information

 • Provide your sales team with sales process efficiency data so they can be more cost-efficient

-It’s not strictly necessary to integrate your CRM and ERP, but with integration tools making it easier than ever, there are a host of reasons for doing so.
+It’s not strictly necessary to integrate your CRM and ERP, but with integration tools making it easy, there are many reasons for doing so.

-As with any software solution, shop around for the functionality you actually need.
-Analyze what your issues are, why you think CRM, ERP or both would help, then find the software platforms that fulfill your unique needs.
+As with any software solution, shop around for the functionality you need.
+Analyze your issues and why you think CRM, ERP or both would help, then find the software platforms that fulfill your unique needs.

 Driving business growth